davidpet/tutorials/Angular/bazel-workspace/README.md

 Run `bazel test //...` to execute the unit tests using bazel.

+By changing 3 settings (see root karma.conf.js), you can run tests in the browser visually, but only when you run with `ng test` (it fails if you try it with bazel).
+Although you have to hardcode it, you can probably create multiple test targets and mutate karma.conf.js (the way angular.json is mutated) if you need both versions.

 ## Automatic Refresh on Code Changes

 When you run with `ng serve`, changes to the app itself, but not libraries it uses, will be picked up and cause the page to refresh fairly quickly.